infretis/infentory/water_dissociation/lammps/README.md

 Open the `log.lammps` file in `step1_md_run` and search for `'ns/day`.
 So, given that you can run X nanoseconds per day, and have to wait $1/v$ nanoseconds for an event.
 How many days would you have to wait to observe it in a simulation?

-### Further information
+## 🏁 Further information

+If you are interested in using &infin;RETIS in your work, feel free to contact the infretis team to help you get started 🤝

+* titus.van.erp@ntnu.no
+* anders.lervik@ntnu.no

-If you are interested in reading more, this is a reproduction of the work studied in [this](http://www.pnas.org/cgi/doi/10.1073/pnas.1714070115) paper.
+If you are interested to learn more, this is a reproduction of the work studied in [this](http://www.pnas.org/cgi/doi/10.1073/pnas.1714070115) paper.
 It was also studied with infretis [here](https://doi.org/10.1073/pnas.2318731121).
 However, we used _reaxff_ while those papers used density function theory.

-If you are interested in using &infin;RETIS in your work, feel free to contact the infretis team to help you get started 🤝